emilyfuhrman/emilyfuhrman.github.io/about/index.md

 title:  "About"
 description: Emily Fuhrman
 ---
 #### My name is Emily Fuhrman.
-I am a data visualization designer and developer based in Brooklyn, New York.
+I am a freelance data visualization designer and developer based in Brooklyn, New York.

 #### I also conduct [Arc Lab](http://arclab.co), which began in 2015 as a multidisciplinary, experimental practice focused on research, collaboration, and data-driven visual systems.